International-GNSS-Service/SLM/doc/source/overview.rst

-To facilitate machine consumers the SLM provides several `RESTful APIs <https://en.wikipedia.org/wiki/REST>`_ that provide well structured, queryable JSON datastructures containing site log meta information.
+To facilitate machine consumers the SLM provides several `RESTful APIs <https://en.wikipedia.org/wiki/REST>`_ that provide well structured, queryable JSON data structures containing site log meta information.
 These APIs sit between the consumer and the data model and may evolve over time to accommodate new automated use cases.